 I didn’t have a choice.
 The world wouldn’t stop spinning just because I had troubles.
 It’s not going to wait for me to get ready, so I had to continue.
 It was stressful!
 I was always sad and irritable.
 My kids would hear me yell in the morning when they wake up and at night right before they go to sleep.

 Several months after, I felt like a different person, and I felt weak.
-I started to feel discomforts in my back and constant headaches.
+I started to feel discomfort in my back and constant headaches.
 There were instances when I would have on and off fever, and one time I got hospitalized because of over-fatigue.
 I understand Gretchen Flores, MA LPC LCPC‘s emphasis.
 “A limit is an invisible line that exists between emotional, physical, and psychological well being and becoming anxious, irritable and stressed.”
 That’s what I am getting.

 I had to see a doctor, and there wasn’t any concrete diagnosis.
 My doctor said it could be from too much stress, and that I should address it before it affects my health severely.
 He recommended me to undergo therapy to help me manage stress.
 It made me realized Sonja Seglin, LCPC statement; “Stress can seem omnipresent.
-Between working, socializing and taking care of the home, it sometimes seems we don’t have a minute to ourselves, let alone enough time to really take care of our bodies and minds.”
+Between working, socializing, and taking care of the home, it sometimes seems we don’t have a minute to ourselves, let alone enough time to really take care of our bodies and minds.”

 I didn’t know if I have the time to go to a therapist as I couldn’t even have time for my kids anymore.
-I tried online therapy because it is more convenient for me, and although I couldn’t afford to have a day off, I requested to have a leave for three days.
+I tried online therapy with BetterHelp because it is more convenient for me, and although I couldn’t afford to have a day off, I requested to have a leave for three days.
 I need to sort out my issues and catch up on my therapy and my life.
 I knew I had to decide.
 If I am the only parent they have, all the more reason that I have to take care of my health.

 Single parents are unbelievably incredible especially if they manage to take good care of themselves and be healthy.
 Being a single parent means twice the responsibilities not only to your kids but to yourself.
 It is a matter of perspective which online therapy aims to efficiently help.
 According to Sena Moran, LMHC, “Online therapy is also known as teletherapy, online counseling, distance therapy, internet therapy, e-therapy, telehealth, telebehavioral health, email therapy, text therapy, phone counseling.”